Considerations in Purchasing, Framing, and Shipping Pastels

 In offering work for sale on this website, I have made some decisions to maximize the likelihood that your painting will arrive looking as it did when it was taken off the easel, and that you will be able to hang a piece of original art that you love at an affordable price.
 Here are my decisions and my thinking:

 I wanted those who want their work framed and ready-to-hang to have that option.
-I offer framing in a simple, classic, black and gold plein air frame for most work, and a similar white frame for some seascapes.
-The all-wood frames are handmade.
-I will also work with you on your choice of frame
+I offer framing in a simple, classic, black and gold plein air frame for most work, and a similar white plein air frame for most seascapes.
+I will also work with you on your choice of frame.

 I want your painting to arrive intact; opening a box to a shattered painting is disappointing.
-I therefore use high-quality framers’ plexiglass instead of plate glass to frame, as described below.
+I therefore use high-quality framers’ plexiglass instead of plate glass to frame largere paintings (16x20 and above), as described below.

 I want you to feel confident that you can purchase art online without worry that something might not be as expected, or might not work in your space.
 You can return any painting for a refund or exchange in the condition in which it was sent.